im-mattbrown/beer.me/README.md

 -Unique profile pages where users can track places they have been -A rating system that aggregates user ratings of locations -Responsive mobile design
+-Ability to filter the map by type of location

 ##ScreenShot
 ![Alt text](http://i.imgur.com/2Ivb5fr.png)